nashjc/optimx/README.md

 ## Solvers provided within the optimx package

 The package contains several solver functions.
 See specific man pages for details.
+Some of these are intended to be called via optimr() and NOT independently.

  - ncg() is a conjugate gradient minimizer based on the Dai/Yuan approach.
  - Rcgmin() is an earlier implementation of ncg() which may give slightly different results and